BobLd/YOLOv3MLNet/README.md

 Hence, each bounding box has (4 + classes) = 22 features.
 The total number of prediction in this model is 22 x 10,647.

 **NB**: The ONNX conversion removes 1 feature which is the bounding box confidence.
-The original model has (5 + classes) feature for each bounding box.
+The original model has (5 + classes) features for each bounding box.

 ![neutron](https://github.com/BobLd/YOLOv3MLNet/blob/master/netron.png)
 # Load model in C#